 Continuing education (CE) for this training is sponsored by the National Children’s Advocacy Center (NCAC).
-Applications for CE will be available during the training.
+Applications for CE credits will be available during the training.
 You must be in full attendance each day to receive credit.
-It is the responsibility of participants to check the regulations of their state licensing jurisdictions for continuing education requirements.
+For virtual trainings, attendees are required to have their cameras on for the duration of the training.
+It is the responsibility of participants to check the regulations of their state licensing jurisdictions for CE requirements.

-Up to 6.00 contact hours are available per day.
-Continuing education is awarded on a daily basis, with daily attendance required.
+Up to 5.00 contact hours are available per day.
+CE credit is awarded on a daily basis, with daily attendance required.
 Partial daily credit is not offered.

 Applications will be available during the training.
-Participants wishing to make application for continuing education must submit a completed application within 30 days of attending the training.
+Participants wishing to make application for CE must submit a completed application within 30 days of attending the training.
 Applications received after 30 days will not be processed.

 CE verification is emailed to continuing education applicants following receipt of completed CE forms.
 All participants are required to be in full attendance each day.